Jurwen/Adaptive-grid-generation/README.md

 ## After Grid Generation

 We have an off-the-shelf algorithm that extracts the isosurfacs robustly from the grid for implicit complexes.
+First download and build [this isosurfacing method](https://github.com/duxingyi-charles/Robust-Implicit-Surface-Networks/tree/main) following its instructions.

+After generating the grid using our method please replace the `data/config.son` as the configuration file used in the isosurfacing project.